USS Congress (1799): Later career

 Early in 1819 Congress made a voyage under the command of Captain John D. Henley to China, becoming the first U.S. warship to visit that country.
 She returned to the United States in May 1821.
 Shortly afterward, pirates in the West Indies began seizing American merchant ships and in early 1822, she served as the flagship of Commodore James Biddle.
 She is recorded as collecting prisoners from the captured pirate ship Bandara D'Sangare on 24 July of that year.
-Her next recorded activity is returning to Norfolk in April 1823 where Biddle immediately prepared for a voyage to Spain and Argentina to deliver the newly appointed Ministers, Hugh Nelson and Caesar A. Rodney respectively.
+Her next recorded activity is returning to Norfolk in April 1823 where Biddle immediately prepared for a voyage to Spain and Argentina to deliver the newly appointed Ministers, Hugh Nelson and Caesar Augustus Rodney respectively.

-Extensive modifications were required to the berth deck of Congress in order to accommodate Rodney's wife and eleven children.
+Extensive modifications were required to the berth deck of Congress to accommodate Rodney's wife and eleven children.
 Additionally, Rodney's household goods and furniture, described by Biddle as "enough to fill a large merchant ship," were loaded into her hold that required much of the ships stores to be relocated.
-She departed from Wilmington, Delaware on 8 June and arrived at Gibraltar where Hugh Nelson disembarked for Spain.
+She departed from Wilmington, Delaware, on 8 June and arrived at Gibraltar where Hugh Nelson disembarked for Spain.
 On 18 September Congress arrived at Rio de Janeiro, Brazil, where Rodney hired his own merchant ship to carry his family the rest of the distance to Buenos Aires.
 Congress subsequently returned to Norfolk on 17 December.

 After her return, Congress served as a receiving ship; being moved between the Norfolk and Washington Navy Yards under tow as needed.
 She remained on this duty for the next ten years until a survey of her condition was performed in 1834, and found unfit for repair, she was broken up the same year.